 Opt for a smaller stone set onto a thicker band in order to create an illusion of width.
-If your fingers are short but slender you could look for a narrow marquise- or pear-cut diamond in order to elongate as well as widen the look of your fingers.
+If your fingers are short but slender, you should look for a narrow marquise- or pear-cut diamond in order to elongate and widen the look of your fingers.

 If you own wide fingers, do not go for narrow stones as they reveal too much skin on either side of the ring that will further exaggerate the width of your fingers.
 Consider looking for larger round stones or cluster styles set onto a medium to the thick band that creates a slimming effect.
 Asymmetrical and angular shapes, like the emerald-cut diamond engagement ring, help to create the illusion of slimmer fingers.

 Try to keep the stone in proportion to your hands while selecting for a smaller round, heart or princess-cut diamond.
-Go for simple delicate rings as they can give you a proportionate look on your smaller hands, smaller stones in any cut really flatter very small fingers.
-If you have your mindset on a petite, delicate ring, pair it with a wider wedding band to create a chunkier look.
+Go for simple delicate rings as they can give you a proportionate look on your small hands.
+If you have your mind set on a petite, delicate ring, pair it with a wider wedding band to create a chunkier look.

 The main aim is to soften the angular look with flowing, feminine designs and stones with a more rounded cut if your hand and fingers are square-shaped.
 Steer clear of square shapes such as the princess cut and opt instead for round, oval or pear-cut stones.

 Short, long, slender or wide, there are different engagement rings to flatter each and every hand size and finger shape.
-You just need to keep these above-mentioned tips in mind while purchasing the engagement rings.
+You just need to keep the tips in mind while purchasing the engagement rings.

 You can go for Thicker, heavier bands or double rows of engagement ring would be best for long fingers.

-For slim fingers, you can opt for a smaller stone-like marquise or pear-cut diamond set onto a thicker band to create an illusion of width.
+For slim fingers, you can opt for a smaller stone-like marquise or pear-cut diamond set into a thicker band to create an illusion of width.

-For small hands, opt for smaller round, heart or princess-cut diamonds along with the simple delicate rings for the best look.
+For small hands, opt for a smaller round, heart or princess-cut diamond along with the simple delicate rings for the best look.

 For square hands and fingers, square shapes such as the princess cut and opt instead for the round, oval or pear-cut stones.